open-voice-interoperability/docs-archived/vocabulary.md

 ## D
-- **Dialog Broker (DB)** - is responsible for providing the fulfillable intents available for a resolved VRS record (e.g. where resolved VRS record "BigGrocery", it’s fulfillable intents might be "order product, check order status, add to shopping list".
-These fulfillable intents can execute remotely on the DM or download locally on the device.
-- **Dialog Manager (DM)** - handles the dynamic response of the conversation.
+- - **Dialog Manager (DM)** - handles the dynamic response of the conversation.
 It provides a more personalized response based on the action provided by the NLP to send back to the user.
 - **Disambiguate** - when the conversational platform hypothesizes two or more possible resolutions to a user utterance, it may ask the user for additional clarification or choose between the various interpretations to decide the user's correct intention.